byteclubfr/npm-scripts-tree/README.md

 Run `npm-scripts-tree` in the directory containing the `package.json` you want to inspect.

+- Life-cycle scripts are displayed in cyan
+- Scripts that are not sub-scripts are displayed in bold

 **Tip**: you may want to create a shell alias like `alias nst='npm-scripts-tree'`.

 ### Options

 `-a`, `--alpha` List scripts alphabetically
+`-p`, `--prune` Remove life-cycle scripts and explicit sub-scripts (containing a `:`) from tree top level

 ## Example